restcristian/weather-app/README.md

 - [ ] Improve test coverage
 - [ ] Make Cities to work as autocomplete.
+- [ ] Display more of the OpenWeatherAPI data.
 - [ ] Consider implementing storybook for UI components.
 ##
 Made by Cristian Restituyo